 As his story and that of the rest of the 272 became national news, the profile of the GU272 Association was raised, causing its handful of leaders to be seen as spokespersons of sorts.

 And despite its apparently tenuous connections to the larger descendants community, the association has now emerged as the sole descendant voice in the new billion-dollar Descendants Truth & Reconciliation Foundation (run in tandem with the Jesuits themselves).

 However, contrary to the popular understanding (largely borne of the latest media headlines), the descendants as a whole will not be receiving cash payments from the Jesuits.

 Instead, the foundation's budget will include supporting "individuals, organizations and communities" working to foster anti-racism and atonement for slavery generally (50%), financing educational goals for descendants (25%), and covering "emergency needs" for elderly or "infirm" descendants living in poverty (<25%).

-A patchwork of other organizations are also actively pursuing action in partnership with the GU272 association, including the Jesuits’ Slavery, History, Memory and Reconciliation Project; the GU alumni-run Georgetown Memory Project; American Ancestors, the GU272 Memory Project from American Ancestors, an outlet of the New England Historic Genealogical Society; and the W. K. Kellogg Foundation, of which two affiliates sit on the foundation's board of trustees.
+A patchwork of other organizations are also actively pursuing action in partnership with the GU272 association, including the Jesuits’ Slavery, History, Memory and Reconciliation Project; the GU alumni-run Georgetown Memory Project; the GU272 Memory Project from American Ancestors, an outlet of the New England Historic Genealogical Society; and the W. K. Kellogg Foundation, of which two affiliates sit on the new Jesuit foundation's board of trustees.